This policy is for you if your chosen degree has a September 2022 start date.

 Where academic requirements have not been met application information may be shared with the University’s Lifelong Learning Centre or International Foundation Year team for consideration for a Year 0 offer.

-In order to gain admittance to all undergraduate courses provided by the School of Healthcare applicants must also pass the Disclosure Barring Service and Fitness to Practice Occupational Health Assessment.
+In order to gain admittance to all undergraduate courses provided by the School of Healthcare applicants must also pass the Disclosure Barring Service (see Criminal convictions section of this page for further information) and the Fitness to Practise Occupational Health Assessment.